open-siege/siege-studio/README.md

 ``conan build .``

-To assemble all the build artifacts into one folder, type:
+To assemble all the build artefacts into one folder, type:

 ``conan package .``